On the algebraic characterization of the category of 3-dimensional cobordisms: Introduction

 The development of quantum topology builds a bridge between low dimensional topology and the theory of Hopf algebras.
 The initial steps of the theory consisted in constructing invariants of 3-manifolds and 3-dimensional TQFT's, starting with the category of representations of some quantum groups \cite{RT91}.
 Then Hennings \cite{H96}, Kaufmann and Radford \cite{KR95} build similar invariants directly from the Hopf algebra itself.
 Eventually, the works of Crane and Yetter \cite{CY99}, Habiro \cite{Ha00}, Kerler and Lyubashenko \cite{KL01} lead to the understanding that the Hopf algebra structure is intrinsic to the category of relative 3-dimensional cobordisms $\Cob^{2+1}$.
 In particular, in \cite{Ke02}, Kerler defined a universal monoidal braided category $\Alg$, freely generated by a Hopf algebra object and a full (surjective) functor from $\Alg$ to the category of relative 3-dimensional cobordisms\footnote{Actually, Kerler defines a functor from $\Alg$ to the category $\Cobt^{2+1}$ of 2-framed relative 3-dimensional cobordims.
 The difference between the two categories is that $\Cob^{2+1}$ is the quotient of $\Cobt^{2+1}$ by one more normalization relation (relation \(n) in Table \ref{table-Hrb/fig}).
 We work here with $\Cob^{2+1}$ instead of $\Cobt^{2+1}$, because this is the framework in \cite{AS}.
 Observe that relation (25) of the algebra defined in \cite{AS} doesn't hold in $\Cobt^{2+1}$.}.
 He also posed the problem \cite[Problem 8-16 (1)]{Oh02} to find a set of additional relations for $\Alg$, such that the above functor induces a category equivalence on the quotient of $\Alg$ by the new relations.

 This problem was solved in \cite{BP}, where it was proved that in order to obtain a category equivalence, two more relations should be added to the defining axioms of $\Alg$ (see \(r8) and \(r9) in Table \ref{table-Hr-axioms/fig}).
-These new relations can be thought as compatibility conditions between the the ribbon morphism and the copairing on one hand and the comultiplication and the braiding morphisms on the other.
+The first of these relations can be thought as compatibility condition between the ribbon morphism and the comultiplication, while second one can be thought as compatibility condition between the copairing and the braiding morphism.

 In \cite{BP} the algebraic structure of $\Cob^{2+1}$ is derived from the one of the category of relative cobordisms of 4-dimensional 2-handlebodies $\Chb^{3+1}$.
 Indeed, any 3-dimensional cobordism can be seen as the boundary of a 4-dimensional handlebody and this allows to define the category $\Cob^{2+1}$ as quotient of $\Chb^{3+1}$, modulo all transformations which change the interior of the handlebody but leave invariant its boundary.
-Then two universal monoidal braided categories freely generated by a ribbon Hopf algebra object are introduced: $\H^r$ and its quotient $\Hbb^r$, and it is shown that we have the following commutative diagram:
+Then two universal monoidal braided categories freely generated by a braided ribbon Hopf algebra object are introduced: $\H^r$ and its quotient $\Hbb^r$, and it is shown that we have the following commutative diagram:

 where the horizontal arrows represent quotient functors, while $\Phi$ and $\bbPhi$ are equivalences of categories.